 Cold pitching is the process of reaching out to businesses or individuals you’d like to work with.
 You can find their email addresses on their websites or use a tool like Hunter.io if you have their company details.

-Once you’ve done that, craft a professional email to them offering your services.
+Once you’ve done that, make a good impression by crafting a professional email and offering your services.
 Your email should include:

 - A brief introduction of who you are